hclivess/Bismuth/whitepaper.md

 There are currently three database files, ledger.db, mempool.db, and backup.db, they differ in processing priority in descending order to maintain efficiency of the network.
 System chosen for databases is the sqlite3, default for every Python installation.
-It is ready on-the-fly and easily accessible though third party tools or the blockchain explorer, which is included with Bismuth.
+It is ready on-the-fly and easily accessible through third party tools or the blockchain explorer, which is included with Bismuth.
 Also, sqlite3 will make sidechain, dapp and megablock implementation very easy in the future.

 There is a central transaction processing core in every node, which handles transaction verification and synchronization and makes